Updated: Dec 4, 2022

 Another great place to look is the fair&good Ethical Marketplace. fair&good is a new not-for-profit (launched in November 2020) dedicated to making ethical shopping easy.
 Here you can browse through curated brands that live up to your values, and link you directly to their page to shop.

-Here we go... the Top 10 (or more, cause sometimes I couldn't stop at 10) Eco-Gifts for Him, Her, Teens, Kids, Babies and the person-who-has-everything ,coming right up!
+Here we go... the Top 10 (or more, cause sometimes I couldn't stop at 10) Eco-Gifts for the Big Kids, Teens, Kids, Babies and the person-who-has-everything ,coming right up!

 -A homebrew kit